Arch of Septimius Severus

-The Arch of Septimius Severus (Arco di Settimio Severo) at the northwestern end of the Roman Forum is a white marble triumphal arch dedicated in 203 A.D. to commemorate the Parthian victories of Emperor Septimius Severus and his two sons, Caracalla and Geta, in the two campaigns against the Parthians of 194-195 A.D. and 197–199 A.D.
-After the death of Septimius Severus, his sons Caracalla and Geta were initially joint emperors.
-Caracalla had Geta assassinated in 212 A.D.; Geta's memorials were destroyed and all images or mentions of him were removed from public buildings and monuments.
+The Arch of Septimius Severus (Arco di Settimio Severo) at the northwestern end of the Roman Forum is a white marble triumphal arch dedicated in 203 AD to commemorate the Parthian victories of Emperor Septimius Severus and his two sons, Caracalla and Geta, in the two campaigns against the Parthians of 194-195 and 197–199.
+After the death of Septimius Severus, his sons Caracalla and Geta were initially joint Emperors.
+Caracalla had Geta assassinated in Rome; in the practice now known as damnatio memoriae, Geta's memorials were destroyed and all images or mentions of him were removed from street buildings and monuments.
 Accordingly, Geta's image and inscriptions referring to him were removed from the arch.

+The Severan dynasty were avid builders of triumphal or honorary arches, especially in the Roman Empire; the Arch of Septimius Severus in the emperor's hometown of Leptis Magna, Libya was built in the same year.
+The Monumental Arch of Palmyra is also sometimes called the "Arch of Septimius Severus".